-Nursing courses that will be 7 years old or older at the time of projected graduation or candidacy (PhD) will not be accepted.
+Nursing courses that will be 7 years old or older at the time of projected graduation will not be accepted.
 Students may request an exemption from the 7-year time limit for core advanced pharmacology, pathophysiology and assessment courses as long as the student has a current advanced practice certification and current work experience as an advanced practice nurse.
+The University's time limit requirements must also be met.